PocketRelay/Server/README.md

 **Cracked & Origin Support** This server supports both cracked and Origin clients.

+# 📡 API

+Pocket Relay servers contain an API which allows you to query the list of players and view currently active games.
+This is not enabled by default but see the configuration documentation for the variable to enable it.

+You can view its documentation [Here (docs/API.md)](docs/API.md)

 # ⛔️ Known Issues

 **Host Migration** Host migration is partially working however it only currently works